Be-Secure/BeSLab/CONTRIBUTING.md

 3. change directory to BeSLab.

-4. Copy the template file from docs/beslab_new_module.sh to src/besman-\<toolname>\.sh
+4. Copy the template file from [docs/template/beslab_new_module.sh](https://github.com/Be-Secure/BeSLab/blob/master/docs/templates/beslab_new_module.sh) to src/besman-\<toolname>\.sh

 5. Update the function names in template file by replacing the \"toolname\" with the name of tool.

 6. Update the functions as per the tool. \(Follow the instructrions mentioned in template comments.\)

-7. Call the new function in BLIman main beslab installation [file](https://github.com/Be-Secure/BeSLab/blob/master/src/besman-beslab-env.sh).
-Put a check to install the tool only if installation is enabled in genesis file used.\(The cumpulsory configuraation TOOLNAME_INSTALL in genesis file.\).
-If enabled, call the install function of newly written module for the new tool.

 7. Push the tested and passed code changes to your forked branch.

-5. Raise a PR from your forked repository to BeSLab repository in Be-Seucure namespace.
+8. Raise a PR from your forked repository to BeSLab repository in Be-Seucure namespace.

 Note: Do not raise PR request on main branch but use develop branch to raise PR for Be-Secure namespace.

-6. Notify the maintainers for review.
+9. Notify the maintainers for review.
 If required do the discussions for feature and modifications if any over email or discussions section.

-7. On approval of PR merge the code to develop branch with all conflicts resolved.
+10. On approval of PR merge the code to develop branch with all conflicts resolved.

 # Where to get help